orblivion/KiwixSandstorm/.sandstorm/description.md

-# Host wikipedia on a local server.
+# Wikipedia without the Internet.
 Just a few clicks to set up.

 ## Who is this for?

 Are you setting up an IT system for your school with limited Internet access?
 Are you setting up an independent mesh networking community?
 Are you just a data hoarder?
-Then you probably would love to have your own local copy of Wikipedia.
+Then you probably would love to have your own copy of Wikipedia, available on your local network even when you're disconnected from the Internet.

 Now, with Kiwix, you can easily set up your own copy of Wikipedia, Wikiquote, Wikivoyage, or many other open content sources with the ease that comes with Sandstorm.